juanozaez/message-broker/README.md

 - Start both projects:
     - Run UserApplication.kt
     - Run NotificationApplication.kt
+- To run Rabbit as broker:
+    - Open UserApplication.kt and create RabbitPublisher/KafkaPublisher
+    - Open NotificationApplication.kt and use userRabbit()/useKafka()

 ## Test

 - Post to localhost:8080/users , body: username
-- Get to localhost:8081/notifications, response will be the username
+- Notifications service will send the notifications (print in console the user name)